AdithisriVishwanath/breast_cancer/README.md

 • Adding visualizations of prediction confidence
 • Deploying the Streamlit app on the cloud

-### License
-Dataset used is publicly available via UCI Machine Learning Repository.
-This project is shared under the MIT License.

 ### Author
 Your Name: Adithisri Vishwanath